-ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON OCTOBER 24, 2019
+ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 10, 2020

-The Company is providing this proxy statement in connection with the solicitation by the Board of proxies to be voted at the Annual Meeting to be held on October 24, 2019, at 12:00 p.m., local time, and any adjournment or postponement thereof.
-The Annual Meeting will be held at the offices of the Company's general counsel, Graubard Miller, located at The Chrysler Building, 405 Lexington Avenue, 11th Floor, New York, New York 10174.
+The Company is providing this proxy statement in connection with the solicitation by the Board of proxies to be voted at the Annual Meeting to be held via live webcast at www.viewproxy.com/ ChickenSoupfortheSoul/2020/VM on June 10, 2020, at 12:00 p.m., Eastern Time, and any adjournment or postponement thereof.
+The Company has determined to hold this year's Annual Meeting via live webcast due to the coronavirus pandemic and its concern for the safety of the Company's shareholders, officers, and directors and mandated social distancing protocols in the State of Connecticut.

-This proxy statement, the proxy card, and the Annual Report on Form 10-K for the year ended December 31, 2018 are being mailed on or about September 23, 2019 to stockholders of record as of September 13, 2019.
+This proxy statement, the proxy card, and the Annual Report on Form 10-K for the year ended December 31, 2019 are being mailed on or about April 29, 2020 to stockholders of record as of April 29, 2020.
 We are bearing all costs of this solicitation.